Maikashan/Advent-of-Code/README.md

 ## 2024 : CUDA

-I wish to improve my experience with CUDA, even if the advent of code problems are not highly parallelizable, i will try it.
+I wish to improve my experience with modern CUDA, even if the advent of code problems are not really made for GPU.